Tax Rules · USA

 Who This Applies To

 US traders who trade regulated futures contracts, foreign currency contracts, non-equity options, dealer equity options, and dealer securities futures contracts.
-This commonly includes CME futures, broad-based index options (SPX, NDX, RUT), and certain forex contracts.
+This commonly includes CME futures (ES, NQ, CL, GC), broad-based index options (SPX, NDX, RUT, VIX), and certain forex contracts.
+Equity options on ETFs such as SPY, QQQ, and IWM do NOT qualify.

 How JournalPlus Helps